ngocmphan/global_birth_rate_analysis/README.md

 - GDP
 - Unemployment rate
 - Interaction term between GDP and happiness index

+(The only predictor that does not have significant impact was the interaction term between GDP and unemployment rate)

 Noted that the r_squared score, which represents how well these predictors were able to explain the model variations, increases to 64.00% in the test set with interaction term in comparison to 52.06%.
 In addition, the interaction term model showed a decrease in the RSE (residuals squared errors), represented the errors not explained by the model, to RSE 6.59 in the test set from RSE 7.47 in the test set from the original model.